mcsammon/mcsammon.github.io/_posts/2016-10-17-constant_regression.markdown

 ---
 layout: page
-title:  "Quick Reads # 2: Does Adding a Constant Always Increase R-Squared?"
+title:  "Does Adding a Constant Always Increase R-Squared?"
 ---

 Recall the formula for R-squared: